 How do I schedule my second dose of the vaccine?

-Individuals will receive an automated call or email from Sampson Regional's Vaccine Clinic near their target date to schedule a second dose appointment.
+Individuals will receive a call or email from Sampson Regional's Vaccine Clinic near their target date to schedule a second dose appointment.
+The online scheduler is intended for first-dose reservations only.
+Please do not reserve your second dose appointment online.

 The Sampson Regional COVID-19 Vaccine Clinic is prepared to schedule second dose visits based on the allocation it receives from the State weekly.
 Our process is to verify we will have the expected doses in hand before scheduling so that we can guarantee our commitment and have adequate doses reserved for those we’ve scheduled.
 We will first serve those who received their initial dose through our clinic, and if allocation allows, we will open up to others within the community.